gardener/gardener-extension-provider-gcp/docs/proposals/flexible-network-configuration-proposal.md

 ## Migration and immutability

-- Existing managed shoots continue to work with no changes. `Networks.SubnetNodes` and `Networks.SubnetServices` are optional and additive.
+- Existing managed shoots continue to work with no changes. `Networks.SubnetWorkers` and `Networks.SubnetServices` are optional and additive.
 - New shoots may opt into BYO mode at creation time.
 - In-place transition between managed and BYO mode is **forbidden**.
-Once created with `SubnetNodes` set, the shoot stays in BYO mode; once created without, it stays managed.
+Once created with `SubnetWorkers` set, the shoot stays in BYO mode; once created without, it stays managed.
 Enforced in `ValidateInfrastructureConfigUpdate`.
 Rationale: transitioning would recreate/delete the worker subnet, Cloud Router, Cloud NAT, and firewall rules while workloads are running — disruptive and unnecessary for initial delivery.

 ## User responsibilities